-The three-year program includes ten courses (four required intensive classes and six electives) and a ministry project that culminates in the Professional Paper—an article-length essay of publishable quality that contributes to the development of the practice of ministry in communities of faith and the wider world.
+The three-year program that culminates in a 75-100 page D. Min Thesis that contributes to the development of the practice of ministry in communities of faith and the wider world.

 This program is designed to enhance the capacity of students:

-- to engage in contextual theology through critical reflection on ministerial practice
+- Demonstrate the ability to engage in contextual theological reflection that examines and interprets insights and expressions of ministerial practice